-Sam Gill is a saxophonist, improviser & composer based in Sydney, Australia.
+Sam Gill is a saxophonist, improviser, composer and researcher based in Sydney, Australia.
 He leads the groups Coursed Waters & Scattered, is a member of the composer-performer collectives Microfiche & Mind on Fire, and has duo projects with electric bassist Joseph Franklin and drummer Simon Barker.
 Sam was a recipient of SIMA's Emerging Composers Mentorship in 2022, and was a finalist in the 2023 Freedman Jazz Fellowship, following his earlier nominations in 2020 and 2021.
 Sam received a PhD from Sydney Conservatorium of Music in 2023.

 Sam has performed with a number of Australia's most acclaimed improvisers including Chris Abrahams, Chris Hale, Marc Hannaford, Matt McMahon and Scott Tinkler.
 He has also worked with the Australian Art Orchestra and world-music ensemble Mara!, and is a member of Yutaro Okuda Quintet and Nick Calligeros' Soft Spot.